Alee14/DLAP/README.md

-about - Information about the bot. list - Lists the available audio tracks. list (page) - Input a number to change the page of the list.
+about - Information about the bot. list - Lists the available audio tracks. list (page) - Input a number to change the page of the list. next vote - Goes to next music by vote. previous vote - Goes to previous music by vote.

-Bot Owner Only
+Special Permissions Only
 --------------
 join - Joins voice chat.
 play - Resumes music.
-play (int) - Input a number for the selection for the audio file. pause - Pauses music. next - Goes to next music. previous - Goes to previous music. reshuffle - Reshuffles the playlist. leave - Leaves voice chat. shutdown - Powers off the bot.
+play (int) - Input a number for the selection for the audio file. pause - Pauses music. next force - Goes to next music by force. previous force - Goes to previous music by force. reshuffle - Reshuffles the playlist. leave - Leaves voice chat. shutdown - Powers off the bot.